 Highlight your credibility (if pitching yourself forward) or the credibility of your spokesperson.
 For example, include a link to previous TV or radio footage to enable the journalist to check them out for suitability and a short biography so that the journalist/producer can check that they have the right experience.

-For print and online, great photography, imagery as well as video footage (online) matters so include a link to a great photo(s) and highlight what imagery/footage/audio you have available.
-If you’re pitching to a particularly time-pressed visual publication (think interiors/fashion etc.) you can also embed the cut out image into the email so the journalist can see the visual straightaway.
+For print and online, great photography, imagery, as well as video footage (online) matter, so include a link to a great photo(s) and highlight what imagery/footage/audio you have available.
+If you’re pitching to a particularly time-pressed visual publication (think interiors/fashion etc.) you can also embed the cut-out image into the email so the journalist can see the visual straightaway.

 Having good timing helps.

 For example, you don’t want to pitch a story too late.
 As a guide, in magazine land, Christmas is Christmas in July for a reason and glossy print magazines will work months in advance.
-Pitching something to a Sunday paper, make sure your pitch is there before Thursday.
+When pitching something to a Sunday paper, make sure your pitch is there before Thursday.

-Think key dates and issues – piggyback in advance of reports and figures such as the Budget, retail figures, ONS figures (the list goes on and on) and issue-jump on news coming out i.e. high profile documentary, third-party statistics, and reports.
+Think key dates and issues – piggyback in advance of reports and figures such as the Budget, retail figures, ONS figures (the list goes on and on) and issue-jump on news coming out, i.e., high-profile documentaries, third-party statistics, and reports.